 The pixie cut is one of the most popular short haircuts for women.
 The pixie looks great on women of all ages and can be incredibly flattering.
 It can also work with all hair textures, and although it is a traditionally short haircut featuring a short back and sides with length on the top, it can also be cut slightly longer.
-For a pixie shag, this combines the two styles, leaving you with an edgy and voluminous appearance.
+The pixie shag haircut combines the two styles, leaving you with an edgy and voluminous appearance.
 It is excellent for thin hair, making it look thicker and fuller, but it can also remove weight and bulk from thick hair.

 29. Shag with Middle Part

 30. Shag with Side Part

-A side parting is one of the most flattering ways to part the hair and suits most hair types and all hair textures and lengths.
+A side parting is one of the most flattering ways to part the hair.
 You can create a more dramatic parting on long hair, whereas on short hair, it can look simple and natural, brushing the hair to one side.
 The way the parting falls can create a softness, complementing your shag haircut, which will emphasize your facial features.

 31. Shaggy Bowl Cut

 The bowl cut is defined by the hair of the same length around the head with a straight cut and defined bangs.
 It is a challenging hairstyle to pull off, but it demands attention and can highlight your hair texture.
 To create a more voluminous appearance, you can pair it with a shag hairstyle, combining the best elements of both cuts.
 The shag will add layers to the cut, creating volume movement and producing a deliberately messy look.
 This is also a style that will give you a youthful glow.